 If you are a dentist or dental hygienist in Colorado, you face a possible license suspension if you get convicted of a felony or drug crime.
 Though you can contest any disciplinary measures at an administrative hearing.

 - You are required to “self-report” convictions to the state board within 90 days.

 - You are not required to give fingerprints as part of the license application process.
 But they are expected to fully disclose their criminal record on their application.

 Practicing dentistry without a valid and current license is a Colorado misdemeanor, carrying a punishment of up to 120 days in jail and/or up to $750 in fines.

-In this article, our Denver criminal defense attorneys discuss how criminal convictions affect dental licenses in Colorado.
+In this article, our Denver Colorado criminal defense attorneys discuss how criminal convictions affect dental licenses in Colorado.
 Click on a topic to jump to that section: